-Calm breathing
+Calm breathing with colour imagery

 During periods of anxiety, the body triggers a set of symptoms called the stress response.
 Breathing becomes shallow and rapid, heart rate increases, and muscles become tense.
 In opposition to the stress response is the relaxation response.
 Breathing becomes deeper and slower, and symptoms of anxiety fade away.
 Deep breathing triggers this response.